 AIS Service

 The AIS can be considered a maritime safety-related information service.
-The purpose of the AIS Service is to allow its clients to interface with the different AIS stations that can be used by mariners or maritime administrations on the VHF Data Link (VDL).
+The purpose of the AIS Service is to allow its clients to interface with the different AIS stations that can be used by mariners or maritime administrations on the VDL.

 The AIS service provides a functional interface for its clients to access the available data from AIS stations.
 The purpose of this interface is to: